Upsilon-like concordance invariants from sl(n) knot cohomology: Introduction

-Related to $\upsilon(K)$ is an invariant $\varphi(K)$ defined by Golla and Marengon \cite{goma} in terms of earlier invariants defined by Rasmussen \cite{ras5} and studied by Ni and Wu \cite{niwu}.
-Again, this invariant $\varphi(K)$ gives rise to a lower bound on the smooth non-orientable $4$-ball genus.
+Related to $\upsilon(K)$ is an invariant $\varphi(K)$ defined by Golla and Marengon \cite{goma} in terms of earlier invariants defined by Rasmussen \cite{ras5} and studied by Ni and Wu~\cite{niwu}.
+This invariant $\varphi(K)$ gives rise to a similar lower bound, namely $\frac{\sigma(K)}{2} - \varphi(K) \leq \gamma_4(K)$.
 In contrast to $\upsilon$, however, $\varphi$ takes values only in the \emph{non-negative} integers, so (given that it is not identically zero) it cannot be a concordance homomorphism.
-However, it is at least subadditive
+However, it is at least subadditive with respect to the connected sum of knots, which we denote by $\#$: